bensmithett/style/README.md

 `!important` is OK in utility classes, as you'll usually want them to override a module's styles.
 E.g., I'd always expect `u-hidden` to hide an element even if it also has module class that specifies `display: block`.

 I tend to use them sparingly.
 Don't be afraid to write `float: left` in a module even if you have a utility class that does the same thing.
-Instead of using utility classes to avoid writing any default styles, use them in situations where you would otherwise need to define a new module class.
+Instead of using utility classes to avoid duplicating any styles, use them in situations where you would otherwise need to define a new module class.

 ## Media queries
 Media queries in CSS are for chumps.
 [Use metaquery](http://glenmaddern.com/metaquery-and-the-end-of-media-queries/) for mobile-first responsive modules: